Khizarsayyed/Luxe-Traveller/README.md

 style.css: Core website styling. responsive.css: Media queries for adaptive layouts.
 JavaScript: For implementing interactive elements, dynamic content, and client-side functionality.

-Canvas

-Gemini can make mistakes, so double-check it